DannyW9/PDA-Evidence/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

     end
   end

+  # Should be def instead of dif
+  # Should be comma separating card1 and card2 in the argument
   dif highest_card(card1 card2)
   if card1.value > card2.value
     return card.name
+    # name is not a property of card
+    # card is not declared.
+Should be card1
   else
     card2
   end
 end
+# One end too many
 end

+# Should be cards_total. self is not required.
 def self.cards_total(cards)
+  # Variable total has not been assigned a value of 0
   total
   for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total
+    # Cannot concat a string and an integer like this.
+Could use total.to_s or interpolation
+    # Should also come after the first end otherwise it will return after the first iteration
+  end
+end

+# Needs an extra end

 ```